Updated: May 26, 2021

-Below are characteristics which your product or brand has to have if it is to be profitable.
+Listed below are characteristics your product or brand must have if it is to be profitable.
 They are elaborative.
 Apply them to your product.

-1. It has to serve an identifiable purpose(s) or deliver value to consumers
+1. Your brand has to serve an identifiable purpose(s) or deliver value to consumers.

-2. It has to be of better value from your competition, in the eye of consumers
+2. Your brand has to be of better value from your competition, in the eye of consumers.

-It could be the price, feature or design difference.
-A cheaper product may be the reason for consumers to buy your product and not the competition’s.
+It could be the price, feature, or design difference.
+A cheaper product may be the reason for consumers to buy your product and not that of the competition.

 Your clientele has to be better off with your product.
 They must be glad they possess your product.
 It should make a better difference in their lives somehow.

-5. Good quality, good after sales service and maintenance
+5. Offer good quality, good after-sales service and maintenance.

-Branding is the layer that covers your product or a layer which stands for your product.
+Branding is the layer that covers your product or a layer that stands for your product.

 You need a logo.
-A logo is a sharp and distinctive mark which says “I made this product, this product of such stature”.
+A logo is a sharp and distinctive mark that says, “I made this product, this product of such stature.”

-Your product’s packaging is crucial; it should communicate a psychology that captures consumers.
-It should also explicitly communicate your business’s name.
+Your product’s packaging is crucial; it should communicate psychology that captures consumers.
+It should also explicitly communicate your business name.
 When people think of a good product, your brand should come up.

-We all are in chase of perfection, to better our products.
-Do not take forever perfecting your product.
-Things change, people change, relevance changes; who knows; someone might come up with an idea similar to yours.
+We all are in pursuit of perfection to better our products.
+Do not take forever to perfect your product.
+Things change, people change, relevance changes.
+Who knows…someone might come up with an idea similar to yours.

 The best way to learn as an entrepreneur (value provider) is through engaging your product with the market (selling), as soon as possible.
 Whatever the stage of the product, it must serve value or purpose that which people can exchange money for.

-Take Apple for instance, it’s always taking money out of people’ pockets, it’s always making money, as businesses should, and as they are meant to.
+Take Apple, for instance.
+It’s always taking money out of people’s pockets.
+It’s always making money, as businesses should, and as they are meant to.
 From iPhone 3, you want iPhone 4s and now iPhone 5.
-So they are living up to business philosophy, “ever making money”.
+So they are living up to the business philosophy of “ever making money.”

 Another example is Google.
-Since its inception, it’s been improving its main product which is the search engine.
-Again it has been acquiring other properties that now make money for it; Youtube, Adsense (former Oingo), Android, etc. If their search engine business was to become less profitable, it has invested its profits in other revenue driving streams/products.
-The amazing part about Google is that they also buy companies that add extra service on their search engine business, which is their founding product.
+Since its inception, it’s been improving its main product, the search engine.
+It has also been acquiring other properties that now make money: YouTube, Adsense (formerly Oingo), Android, etc. If their search engine business was to become less profitable, it’s invested its profits in other revenue-driving streams/products.
+The amazing part about Google is that they also buy companies that add extra service to their search engine business, which is their founding product.

-This was an excerpt from my book ‘Forget The Business Plan Use This Short Model’.
-The book points out what is important and crucial for an entrepreneur to concentrate on.
-A shorter and efficient business plan format.
-It’s a guidance of what is vital in running a profitable, sustainable and growing business.
+This is an excerpt from my book ‘Forget The Business Plan Use This Short Model.’
+The book points out what is important and crucial for an entrepreneur to concentrate on: a shorter and efficient business plan format.
+It provides guidance on what is vital in running a profitable, sustainable, and growing business.
 It’s meant to make things easier for entrepreneurs, by keeping the main things main.